garrettbearss/MapColoringProject/README.md

 Note:

 In order to run the program you will need to modify the path of the json file to where it is stored on the machine running the program.
+You will also need to install all libraries used in MapColoringProject.py